felixlu/awesome-stars/README.md

 ## TypeScript

+- [adamcohenhillel/ADeus](https://github.com/adamcohenhillel/ADeus) - An open source AI wearable device that captures what you say and hear in the real world and then transcribes and stores it on your own server.
+You can then chat with Adeus using the app, and it will h
 - [soybeanjs/soybean-admin](https://github.com/soybeanjs/soybean-admin) - A clean, elegant, beautiful and powerful admin template, based on Vue3, Vite5, TypeScript, Pinia, NaiveUI and UnoCSS. 一个清新优雅、高颜值且功能强大的后台管理模板，基于最新的前端技术栈，包括 Vue3, Vite5, TypeScript, Pinia, NaiveUI 和 Uno
 - [yang991178/fluent-reader](https://github.com/yang991178/fluent-reader) - Modern desktop RSS reader built with Electron, React, and Fluent UI
-- [lobehub/lobe-chat](https://github.com/lobehub/lobe-chat) - 🤖 Lobe Chat - an open-source, high-performance chatbot framework.
-Support one-click free deployment of your private ChatGPT/Gemini/LLM application.
+- [lobehub/lobe-chat](https://github.com/lobehub/lobe-chat) - 🤖 Lobe Chat - an open-source, high-performance AI Chat framework.
+Support one-click free deployment of your private ChatGPT/Gemini/Local LLM application.
 - [labring/FastGPT](https://github.com/labring/FastGPT) - FastGPT is a knowledge-based platform built on the LLM, offers out-of-the-box data processing and model invocation capabilities, allows for workflow orchestration through Flow visualization!
 - [portainer/portainer](https://github.com/portainer/portainer) - Making Docker and Kubernetes management easy.
 - [vrtmrz/obsidian-livesync](https://github.com/vrtmrz/obsidian-livesync) -